 - Negative payment history: If you miss a debt payment by 30 days or more, the lender will generally report it to the national credit bureaus.
 Because your payment history is the most influential factor in your FICO Score, missing even one payment can be devastating for your credit score.
 What’s more, it’ll remain on your credit reports for seven years.

 - Delayed benefits: It may surprise some college students that student loans won’t make a huge impact on your credit history until you start making payments after graduation.
-While student loans will show up on your credit report shortly after you receive the loan funds, the biggest benefits come from timely payments, which many students don’t start making until six to nine months after graduation.
+While student loans will show up on your credit report shortly after you receive the loan funds, the biggest benefits come from timely payments, which many students don’t start making until six months after graduation.